KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 - Myths refract this structure through **symbolic compression**, **cultural translation**, and **layer conflation**.
 - Archetypes correspond to **hypostatic strata**, not merely to psychological motifs.
 - Conflict narratives often encode **structural opposition**, not merely moral drama.
-- Death, rebirth, descent, and return may encode **recursion dynamics** in addition to their theological presentation.
+- Death, rebirth, stratum-crossing (mythic descent), and return may encode **recursion dynamics** in addition to their theological presentation.
 - Order / chaos myths frequently refract the **Aion / Khaon polarity**, though such myths often require forensic correction where Khaon is misread as Entropy.

 Structural Mythophysics is therefore not a new root discipline,